w3c/wcag3/README.md

      @@ add guideline text here

      ```
-     We will expand `children` to a multi-line list when adding requirements/assertions.
+     We will expand `children` to a multi-line list when adding provisions.
      Note that including some content after the frontmatter is also necessary for the build to function.
 1. Follow the instructions below to create at least one requirement
    or assertion within the guideline